kasperschmidt/FELIS/README.md

   - The function that performs the cross-correlation, or rather the template match, between each tempalte and spectrum provided, by minimizig the chi2 between the template and the input data.

 - `felis_build_template.build_template()`
-  - The main function to generate templates that can be matched to the 1D spectra with .
+  - The main function to generate templates that can be matched to the 1D spectra.

 ## Running FELIS